AVSystem/Anjay/doc/sphinx/source/AdvancedTutorial/AT3.rst

 perhaps decide to implement the Security Object yourself from scratch.
 The library will always read the necessary DTLS configuration from the data model.

-.. note:: Either **mbed TLS 2.0 or newer** or **OpenSSL 1.1 or newer** is
+.. note:: Either **mbed TLS 2.0 or newer** or **OpenSSL 1.1 or newer** or
-          required for proper, conformant support for the security modes defined in the LwM2M specification.
+          **tinydtls 0.9 or newer** is required for proper, conformant support for the security modes defined in the LwM2M specification.

 .. warning:: Anjay will likely compile successfully with older DTLS library
              versions, but this will cause some cipher suites REQUIRED by the